 3.8.
 Quality Assurance.
 The temperatures and A/F ratio in paragraphs 3.3. and 3.4. of this appendix shall be reviewed periodically (at least every 50 hours) during ageing.
 Necessary adjustments shall be made to assure that the SBC is being appropriately followed throughout the ageing process.

-After the ageing has been completed, the catalyst time-at-temperature collected during the ageing process shall be tabulated into a histogram with temperature groups of no larger than 10 °C. The BAT equation and the calculated effective reference temperature for the ageing cycle according to paragraph 2.3.1.4. of Annex 9 will be used to determine if the appropriate amount of thermal ageing of the catalyst has in fact occurred.
+After the ageing has been completed, the catalyst time-at-temperature collected during the ageing process shall be tabulated into a histogram with temperature groups of no larger than 10 °C. The BAT equation and the calculated effective reference temperature for the ageing cycle according to paragraph 2.3.1.4. of this annex will be used to determine if the appropriate amount of thermal ageing of the catalyst has in fact occurred.
 Bench ageing will be extended if the thermal effect of the calculated ageing time is not at least 95 per cent of the target thermal ageing.

 3.9.
 Startup and Shutdown.
-Care should be taken to assure that the maximum catalyst temperature for rapid deterioration (e.g., 1 050 ° C) does not occur during startup or shutdown.
+Care should be taken to assure that the maximum catalyst temperature for rapid deterioration (e.g. 1,050 ° C) does not occur during startup or shutdown.
 Special low temperature startup and shutdown procedures may be used to alleviate this concern.

 4. Experimentally Determining the R-Factor for Bench Ageing Durability Procedures